caseyg/awesome/TOPICS.md

 *   [aavetis/PRarena](https://github.com/aavetis/PRarena) - This repo tracks the opened and merged PRs by the top SWE coding agents by OpenAI, GitHub, and others.
 Updates every 3 hours.

+*   [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Deep Agents is an agent harness built on langchain and langgraph.
+Deep Agents are equipped with a planning tool, a filesystem backend, and the ability to spawn subagents - making them well-equipped to handle complex agentic tasks.

 *   [IBM/mcp-context-forge](https://github.com/IBM/mcp-context-forge) - A Model Context Protocol (MCP) Gateway & Registry.
 Serves as a central management point for tools, resources, and prompts that can be accessed by MCP-compatible LLM applications.
 Converts REST API endpoints to MCP, composes virtual MCP servers with added security and observability, and converts between protocols (stdio, SSE, Streamable HTTP).

 *   [jlowin/fastmcp](https://github.com/jlowin/fastmcp) - 🚀 The fast, Pythonic way to build MCP servers and clients